MobCat/MobCats-original-xbox-game-list/README.md

 or any game that has a Title Update, so that is actually what's booting not the default xbe may produce different metadata.
 Because of this I'm not documenting anything that's not a "default.xbe" for now, It will just devolve into madness quickly.
 Like if I where also to dump and log all the save game icons, not just the title icons.
-I do need to log TUs at some point, but just logging all the main games is going to be enough work.
+I do need to log TUs at some point, but just logging all the default.xbe from games is going to be enough work.

+# December 2023 Update
+Merry Christmas I guess.<br>
+So just getting back into this yet again so time to update some things<br>
+as the list is now over 600 games strong it has out grown github as well as that's to much data for the table rendering feature<br>
+So I'm mostly using this repo as file storage and you can view the list now on my website [Over Here](https://www.mobcat.zip/XboxIDs/).<br>

+At some point I will make the tools to generate this list available, but they need a lot of clean up and scope creep has set in so I got a lot more to add.<br>
+(And some tools to just remake from python to go or c idk yet)<br>

+# File lists
-# Lists in this repo
+So in this repo there are 2 main folders, `xbx` and `icon`.<br>

-**ListKey.md** is well, the key for the table.
-It explains what the categories in the list are.

-**GameList.md** is the nice list, with icons and stuff.
-You can also find an alt copy of this list at [https://rentry.org/wpqaz](https://rentry.org/wpqaz)
-And you can find all the icons in the icon folder in this GitHub.

-**GameList.tsv** is almost the same as the markdown list, but no game icons.
-Just data.
-It can be searched and easily viewed with GitHubs table viewer thing.
-Please note, the charactor `"` had to be removed from the title names to be able to generate a valid tsv file.
-You can cross reference this change with the md or txt lists as they did not have to be removed from there.
+`xbx` is the raw original game icon ripped from the xbox<br>
+`icon` is the xbx icon converted into a png where possible<br>
+If you would like to download the whole database file, this can be done from my website, listed above.<br><br>

+Because of the state of the currant tool set, not all xbx icons can be converted into pngs as later games where compiled with newer XDKs that the tools do not account for or know how to read properly.<br>
+And for these later games, the xbxs can be ripped right from the xbe itself without needing to run the game first.<br>
+But yeah still need to finish making those tools...